digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/advanced-topics/instrument-modeling/date-utilities.rst

   :start-after: -- CREATE_EXPECTED_SCHEDULE_RESULT_WITH_STUB_BEGIN
   :end-before: -- CREATE_EXPECTED_SCHEDULE_RESULT_WITH_STUB_END

-Different stub types can be configured using the :ref:`StubPeriodTypeEnum <type-daml-finance-interface-types-date-schedule-stubperiodtypeenum-69372>` data type.
-You can configure whether the stub period should be at the beginning or at the end of the schedule, as well as whether the stub period should be longer or shorter than a regular period.
+To configure different stub types, use the :ref:`StubPeriodTypeEnum <type-daml-finance-interface-types-date-schedule-stubperiodtypeenum-69372>` data type.
+You can configure whether the stub period should be at the beginning or end of the schedule, as well as whether the stub period should be longer or shorter than a regular period.

-Let us roll out this schedule, which includes a stub period, and compare it to the expected result:
+Roll out this schedule, which includes a stub period, and compare it to the expected result:

 .. literalinclude:: ../../../src/test/daml/Daml/Finance/Util/Test/Date/Schedule.daml
   :language: daml